pdavis86/FullPotential/README.md

 See the [Project Trello Board](https://trello.com/b/biH6NdE0/oasis "Go to Trello") for a better depiction of where the game currently stands.

 My next target is to improve the battle system and implement spell effects.

+## Credit
+- I mainly learned how to use Unity from the tutorials on https://www.youtube.com/user/Brackeys and https://www.youtube.com/c/DapperDinoCodingTutorials/videos